 It starts with understanding when your dog is worried.
 Your dog says a lot about how he or she feels through behaviour and body language.
 Signs that they are stressed or worried include:

-They may become more clingy or come to you for lots of cuddles, go off their food, be more destructive than normal, or even have accidents inside the house.
+They may also become clingier, lose their appetite, be more destructive than normal, or even have accidents inside the house.
 Every dog is different, so they may show one – or many – signs.

-Behaviour therapy can support your dog to feel better with long-lasting effects.
-Your behaviourist is the best person to advise you with a plan tailored to your dog’s needs, and will provide behaviour therapy is all about teaching your dog something new about the things they are scared of.
+Behaviour therapy can support your dog with long-lasting effects.
+Your behaviourist is the best person to advise you with a plan tailored to your dog’s needs.
+Behaviour therapy is all about teaching your dog something new about the things they fear.
 One technique a behaviourist might include is sound therapy – though there are other options to suit different dogs.
 Dr Emily Blackwell BSc (Hons) PhD CCAB, explains in this video:

-Find out the dates of organised firework events in your area so that you can add them to your diary and have time to prepare and be around to support your dog.
+It’s useful to find out the dates of organised firework events in your area so that you can add them to your diary and have time to prepare support for your dog.

-Unfortunately, fireworks are rarely confined to 5th November – they often whizz, pop and bang in back gardens all winter long, so it’s worth being mindful from October right through until January!
+Unfortunately for our furry friends, fireworks are rarely confined to 5th November – they often whizz, pop and bang in back gardens all winter long, so it’s worth being mindful of the possibility throughout the whole winter season!

 Consider a calming supplement

-Managing your dog’s environment is the next step in helping your dog feel better when fireworks are on the cards.
+Managing your dog’s environment is the next step in helping your dog feel better when there are fireworks on.
 There are many ways to prepare in advance.
-We suggest that you: